 What Are Cryptocurrencies Used For?

-The breadth and depth of different projects popping up literally everyday is astonishing and virtually impossible to keep track of.
+The breadth and depth of different projects popping up literally everyday is astonishing and virtually impossible to keep track of, let alone do proper due diligence on.
 If you thought computers moved fast, wait till you see the crypto universe in action!

 What Are The Largest Cryptocurrencies?